ligato/docs/docs/testing/robot-framework-guide.md

 # Robot Framework Guide
 This page contains a how-to guide for writing custom integration tests using the vpp-agent's libraries for the Robot framework.

 ---

+!!!
+Note
+    Tests written with Robot Framework are no longer maintained!
+    All our tests are now implemented in Go.
+Read [Integration Tests](https://docs.ligato.io/en/latest/testing/integration-tests/) for more info.

 ## Robot Test Setup